 2. “Do I have time to manage my own Google profile, run my own ads, and reply to every enquiry within an hour?”
 If no, you need someone doing it.

 3. “Am I willing to spend $500/mo on Google Ads to make the system work?”
 If yes, the $299 service makes sense.
-If no, it doesn’t — the guarantee depends on ads running.
+If no, it doesn’t.
+The guarantee depends on ads running.

 3 yeses → managed lead-gen. 0 yeses → cheap site, do the rest yourself, see how it goes.